Corporate Bylaws Template, Free Download 2026

 Directors & Officers

-A director may be removed from office, with or without cause, by the affirmative vote of the holders of a majority of the shares entitled to vote in an election of directors, at a special meeting of shareholders called for that purpose, in accordance with MBCA Section 8.08.
+A director may be removed from office [with or without cause / only for cause], by the affirmative vote of the holders of a majority of the shares entitled to vote in an election of directors, at a special meeting of shareholders called for that purpose, in each case only to the extent permitted by the Corporation Statute and the Articles of Incorporation.
+Where the Corporation Statute restricts or conditions the removal of a director serving a staggered term, or of a director elected by cumulative voting, including by permitting the removal of such director only for cause or only upon a vote sufficient to have prevented such director's election, a director may be removed only in accordance with the Corporation Statute, and this Section shall be conformed to it.
 Any vacancy on the Board arising through death, resignation, removal, or increase in the number of authorized directors may be filled by a majority vote of the remaining directors then in office, though less than a quorum, or by the sole remaining director, and each director so chosen shall hold office until the next election of directors and until such director's successor is duly elected and qualified.
 The Board may elect a Chairperson of the Board from among its members, who shall preside at all meetings of the Board and shall have such other powers and duties as the Board may prescribe.

 The Board shall elect a President, a Secretary, and a Treasurer, and may elect or appoint such other officers as it deems necessary.
 Each officer shall hold office until such officer's successor is elected or appointed and qualified, or until such officer's earlier resignation, removal, or death.
 The Board may remove any officer at any time, with or without cause, provided that such removal shall be without prejudice to the contract rights, if any, of the officer so removed.
 The President shall be the chief executive officer of the Corporation and shall have general supervision of the business of the Corporation, subject to the direction of the Board.
 The Secretary shall maintain the corporate records and minute books, give notice of meetings, and have charge of the corporate seal.
 The Treasurer shall have custody of all funds and financial records and shall maintain accurate books of account.